Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Introduction

 Building upon this challenge, we introduce an innovative extension to the canonical multi-armed bandit model that incorporates abstention as a legitimate strategic option.
 At each time step, the agent not only selects which arm to pull but also decides whether to abstain.
 Depending on how the abstention option impacts the cumulative regret, which is the agent's primary optimization objective, our abstention model offers two complementary settings, namely, the fixed-regret setting where abstention results in a constant regret, and the fixed-reward setting where abstention yields a deterministic reward.
 Collectively, these settings provide the agent with a comprehensive toolkit for adeptly navigating the complicated landscape of online decision-making.

-\paragraph{Main contributions.} Our main results and contributions are summarized as follows: \begin{enumerate}[label = (\roman*), topsep=0pt, left=0pt] \item In Section~\ref{section_model}, we provide a rigorous mathematical formulation of the multi-armed bandit model with abstention.
+\paragraph{Main contributions.} Our main results and contributions are summarized as follows: \begin{enumerate}[label = (\roman*)] \item In Section~\ref{section_model}, we provide a rigorous formulation of the multi-armed bandit model with abstention.
 Our focus is on cumulative regret minimization across two distinct yet complementary settings: \emph{fixed-regret} and \emph{fixed-reward}.
-These settings give rise to divergent performance metrics, each offering unique analytical insights.
+These settings give rise to different metrics, each offering unique analytical insights.
 Importantly, both settings encompass the canonical bandit model as a particular case.

-\item In the fixed-regret setting, we judiciously integrate two abstention criteria into a Thompson Sampling-based algorithm proposed by \citet{jin23b}.
+\item In the fixed-regret setting, we judiciously combine two abstention criteria into a Thompson Sampling-based algorithm proposed by \citet{jin23b}.
 This integration ensures compatibility with the abstention option, as elaborated in Algorithm~\ref{algo1}.
 The first abstention criterion employs a carefully constructed lower confidence bound, while the second is tailored to mitigate worst-case scenarios.
-We establish both asymptotic and minimax upper bounds on the cumulative regret.
-Furthermore, we derive corresponding lower bounds, thereby demonstrating that our algorithm attains asymptotic and minimax optimality simultaneously.
+We establish both asymptotic and minimax upper bounds on the cumulative regret, requiring application of analytical techniques inspired by both Thompson Sampling and UCB methodologies.
+Furthermore, we derive corresponding lower bounds, thereby showcasing the concurrent attainment of asymptotic and minimax optimality by our algorithm.
+Our approach entails extensive application of analytical techniques inspired by both Thompson Sampling and UCB methodologies.

 \item In the fixed-reward setting, we introduce a general strategy, outlined in Algorithm~\ref{algo2}.
-This method is capable of transforming any algorithm that is both asymptotically and minimax optimal in the canonical model to one that also accommodates the abstention option.
+This method transforms any algorithm that is both asymptotically and minimax optimal in the canonical model to one that also accommodates the abstention option.
 Remarkably, this strategy maintains its universal applicability and straightforward implementation while provably achieving both forms of optimality---asymptotic and minimax.

-\item To empirically corroborate our theoretical contributions, we conduct a series of numerical experiments in Section~\ref{section_experiment}.
+\item To corroborate our theoretical contributions, we conduct a series of numerical experiments in Appendix~\ref{appendix_experiment}.
 These experiments substantiate the effectiveness of our algorithms and highlight the performance gains achieved through the inclusion of the abstention option.

 \end{enumerate}